Virtual Cardiac CTA 75

 - 75 Mentored Cardiac CTA Training Cases

 - TeraRecon 3D Visualization Cloud

 - Maximum of 32 AMA PRA Category 1 Credit(s) ™

-Virtual Cardiac CTA 75 meets the American College of Radiology’s guidelines for the performance and interpretation of Cardiac Computed Tomography.
-This Cardiac CTA training course is a combination of lecture and hands on case review.
+Virtual Cardiac CTA 75 is an online Cardiac CT course that meets the American College of Radiology’s guidelines for the performance and interpretation of Cardiac Computed Tomography.
+This Cardiac CTA course is a combination of lecture and hands on case review.
 Students will view Coronary CT Angiography Level 2 video lectures from Dr. Carter Newton and Dr. Roger Bies and work with 75 Cardiac CTA cases.
 Students manipulate and interpret the Cardiac CTA cases using a 3D workstation Cloud by TeraRecon.
 Findings are compared with video case reviews from Dr. Carter Newton and Dr. Roger Bies.
 During the video case reviews, students have the choice of watching a full case review, or a brief video summary of the highlighted findings.

 - Physicians properly perform and Interpret a Cardiac CT Angiography.

 - Physicians appropriately select patients for Cardiac CT Angiography exams

 - Understand and implement Cardiac CT Angiography imaging techniques to minimize contrast and radiation risk

 - Estimated time to complete this activity: 32 hours